mislav/git-deploy/README.markdown

         $ git deploy setup -r production

-    This will initialize the remote git repository in the target directory ("/path/to/myapp" in the above example), install the remote git hooks and push the master branch to the server.
+    This will initialize the remote git repository in the target directory ("/path/to/myapp" in the above example) and install the remote git hooks.

+3. Run the init task:

+        $ git deploy init

+    This generates default deploy callback scripts in the "deploy/" directory.
+You must check them in version control.
+They are going to be executed on the server on each deploy.

+4. Push the code.

+        $ git push production master

 3. Login to your server and manually perform necessary one-time administrative operations.
 This might include:
     * set up the Apache/nginx virtual host for this application;